 “An Authority boat took its toll on our progress,” Hemi confirmed.

 The man let out a small sound of indignation.
 “Well, you can start unloading if you want to.
 I’ll bring my crew in to help.
-It’ll take them an hour or two to assemble though.”
+It’ll take them an hour or two to assemble, though.”

 “Can we use your crane?”

 “Sure, if you think you know how to drive it.
-I’m not fucking responsible if you damage your boat in any way though, got it?”
+I’m not fucking responsible if you damage your boat in any way, though, got it?”

 Hemi nodded.